rishiraj824/jackal/_pages/about.md

 My home town is *Jamshedpur* - the steel city of India.
 I completed my ISC (Indian School of Certificate Exam) from [**Loyola High School, Jamshedpur**](http://loyola.edu.in/) - indeed one of the best in the country.
-Since I spent all of my childhood in Jamshedpur I literally have a soft corner for the city and a tonnes of memories attached to it.
-My school gave me the opportunity and exposure to one of the best faculties and quality of education in India and is the root cause behind shaping my career.
+Since I spent all of my childhood in Jamshedpur I literally have a soft corner for the city and tonnes of memories attached to it.
+My school gave me the opportunity and exposure to one of the best faculties and quality of education in India and plays a major role in shaping my career.

 While I was in Loyola School, I managed to make my appearance as a writer and photographer which earned me the following.